BigO123456/SentryTurret/README.md

 ---

-The working example was built on RaspberryPi with Raspian and OpenCV(python) 2.4, using GPIO pins connected to a servo driver and servos from Adafruit.
-Tutorial here: https://learn.adafruit.com/adafruit-16-channel-servo-driver-with-raspberry-pi
+The working example was built on RaspberryPi with Raspian and OpenCV(python) 2.4, using GPIO pins connected to a servo hat from adafruit. https://learn.adafruit.com/adafruit-16-channel-pwm-servo-hat-for-raspberry-pi/overview

-As of 5/1/2014, I believe a BeagleBone Black would be preferable platform due to faster CPU and on-board PWM outputs (meaning no separate servo driver needed).